4-Session Series: October 1, 8, 15 & 22, 1:00pm-4:00pm

 By the end of the session, participants will:

-1) Have a continuity plan ready to implement
+1) Have a succession plan ready to implement

 2) Have a communications plan in the event of an unplanned or planned departure